Best Advice for Dogs with Skin Issues

 But, by around Thanksgiving, it was clear we had to do the biopsy.
 That photo is kind of gruesome, so you can see it here, if you want.
 I wish I had done the biopsy sooner.
 I feel like I wasted time from August through November.

 As I expected, despite all the know-it-alls trying to tell me it was an allergic issue, it turns out that Mr. Stix instead has an autoimmune condition called erythema multiforme.
-They believe it was triggered by the trauma of his earlier injuries.
+The veterinary dermatologist and pathologist believe it was triggered by the trauma of his earlier injuries.
 They don't think it is life-threatening.
-They don't think it will spread to other areas of his skin.
+In addition, they don't think it will spread to other areas of his skin.
 Just the already damaged, permanent nakey spot.

 With that information in hand, we updated the treatment plan to include a topical, non-steroidal anti-inflammatory ointment (tacrolimus -- often pricey, but we used a Good RX coupon at Costco to get the cost down).
 They use a version of this medication orally for people who have had various kinds of transplants.
 It's the smallest / safest option for treatment, and that's where we started.